newsumm/2025/index.md

 A list of topics relevant to this workshop (but not limited to):

-- Abstractive summarization, extractive summarization and their integration
+- Abstractive, extractive, and hybrid summarization
 - Summarization with pre-trained large models
 - Zero-shot/few-shot summarization
+- Long-context summarization
-- Fairness in summarization: faithfulness, bias, toxicity, and privacy-preserving
+- Fairness in summarization: faithfulness, bias, toxicity, and privacy-preserving methods
-- Interpretability and visualization of summarization systems
+- Interpretability, controllability, and visualization of summarization systems
-- Controlled and tailored text generation
+- Reference- and attribute-based summarization
+- Query-focused summarization
-- Knowledge/common sense injected summarization
+- Knowledge-injected summarization with retrieval
-- Multiple text genres (News, tweets, product reviews, conversations, medical records, books, research articles, etc.)
-- Multimodal learning: information integration and aggregation across multiple modalities (text, speech, image, video)
 - Multilingual summarization
+- Multimodal summarization (text, speech, image, video)
+- Multi-genre summarization (news, tweets, product reviews, conversations, medical records, etc.)
-- Semantic aspects of summarization (e.g., semantic representation, inference, validity)
+- Semantic aspects of summarization (representation, inference, validity)
-- Cognitive or psycholinguistic aspects of summarization (e.g., perceived readability, usability, etc.)
+- Cognitive and psycholinguistic aspects (readability, usability)
-- Development of novel algorithms (e.g., integrating neural and non-neural, distant supervision)
-- Development of new datasets and annotations
+- Development of new algorithms, datasets, and annotations
 - Development of new evaluation metrics
+- Hallucination reduction and trustworthiness in summarization
+- Efficiency in summarization and large model inference

 <h2 class="blackpar_title" id="Submission">Submission Instructions</h2>
-You are invited to submit your papers in our <a href='https://www.softconf.com/emnlp2023/newsumm2023/'>START/SoftConf submission portal</a>.
+You are invited to submit your papers in our <a href='https://www.softconf.com/emnlp2025/newsumm2025/'>START/SoftConf submission portal</a>.
 All the submitted papers have to be anonymous for double-blind review.
-The content of the paper should not be longer than 8 pages for long papers and 4 pages for short papers, strictly following the <a href='https://2023.aclweb.org/calls/main_conference/#paper-submission-policies'>ACL 2023 style templates</a>, with the mandatory limitation section not counting towards the page limit.
+The content of the paper should not be longer than 8 pages for long papers and 4 pages for short papers, strictly following the <a href='https://aclrollingreview.org/authors'>ACL style templates</a>, with the mandatory limitation section not counting towards the page limit.
 Supplementary and appendices (either as separate files or appended after the main submission) are allowed.
 We encourage code link submissions for the camera-ready version.

   <h3 class="sub_section_title"><strong>Dual Submission</strong></h3>

-NewSumm 2023 will allow double submission as long as the authors make a decision before camera-ready.
+NewSumm 2025 will allow double submission as long as the authors make a decision before camera-ready.
 We will not consider any paper that overlaps significantly in content or results with papers that will be (or have been) published elsewhere.
-Authors submitting more than one paper to NewSumm 2023 must ensure that their submissions do not overlap significantly (>25%) with each other in content or results.
+Authors submitting more than one paper to NewSumm 2025 must ensure that their submissions do not overlap significantly (>25%) with each other in content or results.
 Authors can submit up to 100 MB of supplementary materials separately.
 Authors are highly encouraged to submit their codes for reproducibility purposes.

   <h3 class="sub_section_title"><strong>Fast-Track Submission</strong></h3>
 If your paper has been reviewed by ACL, EMNLP, EACL, or ARR and the average rating is higher than 2.5 (either avg soundness or excitement score), the paper is qualified to be submitted to the fast-track.
 In the appendix, please include the reviews and a short statement discussing what parts of the paper have been revised.

 ACL Rolling Review (ARR) Submissions: Our workshop also welcomes submissions from ARR.
-Authors of any papers that are submitted to ARR and have their meta review ready may submit their papers and reviews for consideration for the workshop until 10 October 2023.
+Authors of any papers that are submitted to ARR and have their meta review ready may submit their papers and reviews for consideration for the workshop until 10 October 2025.
 This should include submissions to ARR for the 15 August deadline.
-The decision of publication will be announced by 17 October 2023.
-The commitment should be done via the workshop submission website: <a href='https://www.softconf.com/emnlp2023/newsumm2023/'>START/SoftConf submission portal</a> ("ACL Rolling Review Commitment" submission type)
+The decision of publication will be announced by 17 October 2025.
+The commitment should be done via the workshop submission website: <a href='https://www.softconf.com/emnlp2025/newsumm2025/'>START/SoftConf submission portal</a> ("ACL Rolling Review Commitment" submission type)

 <h3 class="sub_section_title"><strong>Non-archival Option</strong></h3>